gregwebs/blog.gregweber.info/posts/2010-11-23-build-project.markdown

 ---
-title: Automatic project building in haskell
+title: "Automatic project building in haskell"
-description: Struggling with automatically managing re-building of files as they are changed
+description: "Struggling with automatically managing re-building of files as they are changed"
 tags: haskell,linux
 ---